olivier-riverain/extension3DSlicer/README.md

 ![Create a 3D file](images/create_2D_to_3D.png  "Creatye a 3D file")

+- click on the three little dots and select the input directory containing all the slices

+- choose the interval of the slices using the two cursors

+- choose the reduction factor using the cursor, the value applies to each of the three dimensions of the file

+- click on the three little dots to define a file name for the 3D file that will be built, for example path/filename.nrrd where nrrd is the desired format

+- Output Info displays the dimensions and size of the future 3D file

+- finally click on the Create 3D resized file button to create the 3D file

 ### Display a 3D file

 ![ Display a 3D file](images/load_file_nrrd.png  " Display a 3D file")

+- click on the three little dots to select a 3D file

+- click on the Add file button to display the 3D file

+For example, you can see this.

 ![ Display a 3D file](images/display_file_nrrd.png  " Display a 3D file")